openboxtricks/openboxtricks.github.io/_posts/2014-12-04-expanding-windows.md

 categories: openbox windows
 ---

-You can have place a window in an empty area of desktop and have it expand to fill the space.
+You can place a window in an empty area of desktop and have it expand to fill the space.
 This lets you quickly arrange a few windows.

 Set up a keybind